A Documentary Film

 Audra Mulkern, founder, writer and photographer for The Female Farmer Project, will host the story.
 Her work has been featured, published and exhibited globally.
 The collection was recently in exhibition at United Nations in New York.

-Production is scheduled to begin in 2017.
+Production is scheduled to begin in early 2018.

 FOR MORE INFORMATION ON THIS PROJECT, CONTACT